JackZheng10/Gonzalo-Law-Client-Portal/README.md

 # Gonzalo Law Client Portal #
 The website is a client portal designed to host infromation for the clients and employees.
-The webiste has a user facing side designed for clients to recieve information and an administrative side controlled by the company that is used to transfer information to the client.
+The website has a user facing side designed for clients to recieve information and an administrative side controlled by the company that is used to transfer information to the client.

 ## Features ##